 - 1. Our local plans demonstrate the sophisticated way in which we use our intelligence data and risk mapping within the context of understanding the changing nature of who our communities are and the environment that they live in.
 We use this information to achieve better outcomes in our prevention, protection and response work.
-We will publish our local plans to communicate with residents and demonstrate our commitment to and understanding of the needs of our communities and set our accountability towards continuous improvement.
-In particular, by identifying 20% of the most 'at risk groups' with regard to home fires, road safety, personal safety and community safety and target our resources to make these communities safer. - 2.
-We will continue to raise the awareness of our communities towards managing safety through a range of interventions and educational activities that promote community cohesion; such as through publicity, open days, schools visits, youth work, Safeside and local Command level activities.
+We will publish our local plans to communicate with residents and demonstrate our communities and set our accountability towards continuous improvement.
+In particular, by identifying 20% of the most 'at risk groups' with regard to home fires, road safety, personal safety and communities safer. - 2.
+We will continue to raise the awareness of our communities towards managing safety through a range of interventions and educational activities that promote community cohesion; such as through publicity, open days, schools visits, youth work, Safeside and local Station level activities.